From white linen fine dining to cosy neighbourhood eateries, there are a lot of contenders for the Sunshine Coast's best restaurant.

 Colourful, creative, authentic and just the kind of delightful new dining spot we need in our lives right now: meet Humble on Duke, the intimate—and yes, humble—14-seater restaurant that has already set tongues wagging in the Sunny Coast hospitality scene with its delicious cuisine, creative twists and genuine passion for dishing up good, honest food.
 Humble on Duke mixes it up with their ever-changing weekly menu, but you can rest easy knowing it’s always going to be top-notch.
 Modern Australian flavours take centre stage and are boldly accentuated with Middle Eastern and Mediterranean spices, a combination which makes for a truly delectable experience

-It’s no surprise that Honeysuckle has been making a splash; there isn’t a restaurant like it in Buderim, offering both sit-down lunch and casual fine dining at an affordable price.
-To offer a bit of much-needed variety in a cafe-laden area, Honeysuckle serves up Yum Cha style lunches at $25 per person that’ll take your tastebuds on the ride of their life.
-You can make your way through dishes like Wagyu beef gyozas, prawn and pork shumai, Korean BBQ beef skewers, crispy eggplant with black vinegar caramel and lots more.
-At night, you can expect a more casual fine dining menu, with the likes of Singapore chilli spatchcock, Sticky beef cheek or Jeyuk spicy BBQ Pork.
+It’s no surprise that Honeysuckle makes our list of best Sunshine Coast restaurants; there isn’t a restaurant like it in Buderim, offering traditional Yumcha share-style meals at incredibly affordable prices.
+Boasting both an extensive lunch and dinner Yumcha menu with separate vegetarian menus and a dinner banquet menu, it's safe to say your tastebuds are in the ride of their life at Honeysuckle.
+During lunch (or brunch Yumcha, as they call it), you can make your way through East Asian-inspired dishes like Mooloolaba prawn milk bun with cashey satay, Thai coconut soup, sweet and sour eggplant with pineapple and Korean rice cakes.
+At night, you can expect a casual fine dining menu, with the likes of scallop dumplings, red duck curry and crispy chow mein all designed to be shared.
 Honeysuckle is also fully licensed, which means you can sip on local sparkling, wine or beer while you wolf down some of the best dishes in Buderim.

 Sum Yung Guys

 Sum Yung Guys is the masterpiece of four local lads, including ex-Masterchef contestant Matt Sinclair.
-Opening in 2017, this Sunshine Beach restaurant has built such an impressive reputation that there’s now a waitlist to dine here.
-Serving up incredible, share-style pan-Asian dishes, we recommend gathering a group of your favourite foodies and taking on the banquet, a “best of” hit list from the menu, featuring the likes of King Prawn Toast, Beef Rendang and Sour Yellow Curry.
+Opening in 2017, this Noosaville restaurant has built such an impressive reputation that there’s now a waitlist to dine here.
+Serving up incredible, share-style pan-Asian dishes, we recommend gathering a group of your favourite foodies and taking on the banquet, a 'best of' hit list from the menu, featuring the likes of king prawn Toast, beef rendang and sour yellow curry.
+Sum Yung Guys is, hands down, one of the best restaurants on the Sunshine Coast.

 Nestled down the Noosa National Park end of Hastings Street, Locale is a must-visit when working your way through the best restaurants on the Sunshine Coast.
 Pop in for a moody cocktail at the dimly lit bar and we guarantee you’ll be staying through dinner, dessert and an espresso nightcap.
 Serving authentic Italian dishes, including wood-fire pizzas and a baked pumpkin and ricotta gnocchi in a sage cream that will change your life, this sophisticated restaurant feels like a hidden slice of Italy in a bustling resort town.